Contrast-Security-OSS/docs/content/tools/plugins/MavenPlugin.md

 > **Note:** [Maven](https://maven.apache.org/) is a build tool that utilizes *pom.xml* files to configure your applications.
 It's used to build, package and test Java applications.

-This documentation refers to version 2.0 if the Contrast Maven Plugin.
-For the 1.X version, please refer to the documentation [here](https://github.com/Contrast-Security-OSS/contrast-maven-plugin/blob/contrast-maven-plugin-1.4/README.md)
+This guidance refers to version 2.0 of the Contrast Maven Plugin.
+For information on version 1.X, refer to the documentation in Contrast's [Github repository](https://github.com/Contrast-Security-OSS/contrast-maven-plugin/blob/contrast-maven-plugin-1.4/README.md).

 ## Access the Plugin

-You can view the plugin code in Contrast's Github [repository](https://github.com/Contrast-Security-OSS/contrast-maven-plugin).
+You can view the plugin code in Contrast's [Github repository](https://github.com/Contrast-Security-OSS/contrast-maven-plugin).
 You can also review how our two goals, `install` and `verify`, work.

 <!-- The plugin can be found here on the Maven repository. -->